florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 // TODO When was WASM made?

 What is special about Wasm is that it is a _virtual_ ISA @spec.
-There is no agreed-upon definition for a virtual ISA, however the term _virtual_ can be assumed to refer to an ISA that is running in a virtualized environment on a higher level in a multilevel computer#footnote[There are a couple toy projects which have tried to execute Wasm directly.
-One example is the discontinued `wasmachine` project, which tried to execute Wasm on FPGAs.].
+There is no agreed-upon definition for a virtual ISA, however the term _virtual_ can be assumed to refer to an ISA that is running in a virtualized environment on a higher level in a multilevel computer#footnote[There exist projects which have tried to execute Wasm directly.
+One example is the discontinued `wasmachine` project, which tried executing Wasm on FPGAs: #link("https://github.com/piranna/wasmachine")].
 We call this virtualized environment the *host environment* (used by the specification) or the *WebAssembly runtime* (used by most technical documentation).

 #figure(table(columns: (auto, auto),